piersholt/wilhelm-docs/ivan.md

 >
 > Following the command *"gas station at current location"* all gas stations in your vicinity are listed on the on-board computer.
 >
 > If you have entered a destination in the navigation system, you can **also** call up with the command *"gas station at destination"* a list of all gas stations in the vicinity of the destination specified.
-Browse up and down the list with the rotary knob for the on-board computer (see Owner's Manual for on-board com- puter).
+Browse up and down the list with the rotary knob for the on-board computer.
+>
+> The same principle applies to calling up information on **parking lots**, **hotels** or **restaurants**.

     B0 05 7F AA 20 00 40  # Hotels: at destination
     B0 05 7F AA 20 01 41  # Hotels: at current location